antronerds/r2-training-courses/docs/Methylation_analysis.md

 Now, if the user is interested in investigating certain probes from the dataset, the next steps could be done additionally. (marked in red in Figure 2-13)

-**6-1** Hoovering over one of the probes, a message box shows the information regarding the selected probe. ("ilmnhm450" in Figure 2-13).
+**6-1** Hovering over one of the probes, a message box shows the information regarding the selected probe. ("ilmnhm450" in Figure 2-13).
 Filtering by the information of the message box, three CpGs within the promoter of the gene and isoform of interest are selected ("cg08418978", "cg22122715" at the left purple arrow, "cg25032595" at the blue arrow) by clicking the check-boxes on "Select reporters" table.
 As shown with marked color-arrows in Figure 2-13, the probes are observed both as a dot and as a block.
 Click "Next" to proceed.

 **6-2** Figure 2-14 shows the updated Heatmap and R2 Genome Browser after the previous step (Step 6-1).
 The user could investigate the methylation tendency of the three probes.
 Back to the example of "kidney" cell type (indicated in green on the X-axis "primary_histology" of Heatmap), the user sees two probes ("cg08418978", "cg22122715"; yellow in Heatmap) are unmethylated but Probe "cg25032595" (blue in Heatmap) is methylated.